 The college offers a range of degree, diploma, certificate, upgrading, continuing education and apprenticeship programs in areas such as health, community services, business, technology and skilled trades.
 Mohawk has 10 integrated degree programs in partnership with McMaster University and several certificate and diploma programs with Six Nations Polytechnic and Ogwehoweh Skills and Trades Training Centre.

 Mohawk’s Centre for Aviation Technology, which will include classroom, lab and hangar space, is scheduled to open at the Hamilton International Airport in December 2020.

-Aboriginal youth can spend two weeks during the summer at Mohawk through Project Pathfinder, a mix of college education and cultural awareness.
-Mohawk offers Aboriginal students support services including academic advising, Aboriginal peer tutoring, elder guidance, and an Aboriginal Centre and Lounge.
+Indigenous youth can spend two weeks in Project Pathfinder, a mix of college education and cultural awareness, during the summer, fall and winter semesters in Hamilton and British Columbia.
+Mohawk offers its Indigenous students support services that include academic advice, peer tutoring and Elder guidance.

 Size of school

 - Quality Engineering Technician—NDE: Students learn to use non-destructive equipment and testing for inspections, such as finding defects in products and navigating industrial radiation sources.

 - Cyber Security Analytics: Students design cybersecurity solutions to protect businesses against cyberattacks.

 - Aviation Technician—Avionics Maintenance: Students learn to troubleshoot and repair avionics equipment using a Boeing Next-Generation 737 virtual trainer and then a real Boeing aircraft.